|Professor Tom Cochrane, Co-Project Lead|

-Professor Anne Fitzgerald is a Brisbane-based intellectual property and e-commerce lawyer.
-Since 2008 she has been a Professor in Law Research at QUT Law School where she teaches, supervises higher degree research students and is involved in several major research projects.
-Anne has a JSD degree from Columbia University, New York (2002) a LLM degree from Columbia University (1992) and a LLM (International Business Law) from the University of London (1989).
+Dr Anne Fitzgerald is a Barrister with experience in intellectual property and e-commerce law.
+From 2008 to 2014 she was a Professor at QUT Law School where she taught, supervised higher degree research students and was involved in several major research projects (notably the Open Access to Knowledge (OAK Law) project).
+Anne has a JSD degree from Columbia University, New York (2002) a LLM degree from Columbia University (1992) and a LLM (International Business Law) from the University College, University of London (1989).
 She is a member of the Queensland Bar and has also been admitted to legal practice in Victoria and Tasmania.

 Anne has an extensive background in the areas of intellectual property law, internet and e-commerce law and international trade law.
 Since 1991 she has taught subjects in these areas at several universities and has delivered addresses at many conferences in Australia and overseas.
-Teaching at QUT includes the LLM subject Patent Law & Commercialisation and the WIPO IP Masters subject Patents and Biotechnological Inventions.
+At QUT she taught the LLM subject Patent Law & Commercialisation and the WIPO Intellectual Property Masters subject Patents and Biotechnological Inventions.

 From 2005, Anne worked on the Government Information Licensing Framework (GILF) project in collaboration with Queensland Government legal and information management experts.
 She was a lead researcher on legal and policy issues for the CRC-Spatial Information project (2007-2010) that investigated the use of Creative Commons licences on public sector copyright materials.
 Since 2007 Anne has been the project lead for Creative Commons Australia’s engagement with the Australian public sector and has overseen the adoption of CC licences as the default copyright licence for public sector materials.

 Anne has published widely on intellectual property and internet law.
-Her latest book is ”Internet and E-commerce Law, Business and Policy”, Thomson Reuters, Sydney (2011).
+A recent book is ”Internet and E-commerce Law, Business and Policy”, Thomson Reuters, Sydney (2011).
 (For other publications see http://eprints.qut.edu.au/

 |Nicolas Suzor, Project Officer|